Knowledge Hub

 Decision issued by the evaluator

-We would always advise you to consider having an ADR clause inserted into any commercial contract that you’re party to, which would include the provision for ENE where appropriate.
-It’s important to obtain specialist advice when you are drafting your contract, so as to ensure that any ADR provisions are enforceable – this is because as ADR is inherently voluntary, it’s arguable as to whether an ENE clause is binding.
-However, you stand a greater chance of demonstrating agreement to ADR by:
+You should consider having an ADR clause inserted into any commercial contract that you’re party to, which would include the provision for early neutral evaluation where appropriate.
+It’s important to obtain specialist advice when you’re drafting your contract, so as to ensure that any ADR provisions are enforceable – this is because as ADR is inherently voluntary, it’s arguable as to whether an early neutral evaluation clause is binding.
+You stand a greater chance of demonstrating your agreement to ADR by:

-• Being careful in the type of language you use when referring to ENE in the contract
+• Being careful in the type of language you use when referring to early neutral evaluation in the contract

-• Ensuring precision as to the ENE timetable
+• Ensuring precision as to the early neutral evaluation timetable

 • Referring to specific procedural rules (if possible)